Palo Alto Networks Earnings Call Transcripts

 -

-The acquisition creates a leading cybersecurity platform by combining strengths in identity security and privileged access, expanding the addressable market and accelerating innovation.
-The $25B deal is expected to be accretive to revenue and margins, with integration focused on innovation and operational synergies.
+The acquisition creates a leading identity security platform, expanding addressable market and accelerating innovation in response to AI-driven threats.
+The $25B deal is expected to be accretive to revenue and margins, with integration focused on innovation and customer expansion.

 -